API Gateway Rate Limiting Strategies in 2026: Ocelot, YARP, and Kong

 });

-Token Bucket with YARP
+Token Bucket in YARP

 public class TokenBucketRateLimiter : IRateLimiter